sebschlicht/bachelor-thesis/roadmap.md

 | do nothing | 297,1 |

 The ZMQ setup does clearly create an overhead which is up to twice as low as the standalone client.
-This might also be due to the missing concurrency, there is only one client firing requests rather than four in the ZMQ setup.
+But this might also be due to the missing concurrency, there is only one client firing requests rather than four in the ZMQ setup, which could cause trouble in the Neo4j server.
 **This setup will be used now to find this issue, since it is much easier to control.**
-300 requests per second does still seem slow to me.
-Maybe this is an issue with the VM itself, since it uses a host-only-adapter.
-I do not know what are the impacts of this.
+300 requests per second seems fine if the server would run at a separate machine, but it seems quite slow for a local VM to me.
+I have in mind that we were at 10.000 req/s with a Tomcat server running locally.

 #### CPU power
 CPU: Intel(R) Core(TM) i5-4200U CPU @ 1.60GHz